 Device Payment Reimbursement

-Verizon will pay you up to $650 to help cover any remaining device payments you made to your old carrier.
-You need to follow the same steps as above, in addition to turning in your old device and ordering a new one from Verizon.
+Verizon will pay you up to $650 to help cover any remaining device installment plan payments you owe to your old carrier.
+You need to follow the same steps as above, in addition to turning in your old device through the Verizon trade-in program and ordering a new Verizon phone.
 Your device must have a trade-in value higher than $0.
 You will receive a prepaid Visa card in the amount you owed your old carrier for your device, minus the trade-in value of your phone.

 $100 Credit for Switching